Drift scene

 Drift Car Setup

-Any car car drift (especially if on a low friction surface).
-Some cars though are extremely hard to drift in.
+Any RWD car car drift.
+Some cars though are easier than others to drift in.

 There are a few things to bear in mind that should be considered essential to drifting.

-The best cars to drift in have rear wheel drive.
+The best cars to drift in have rear wheel drive or a 4WD which can be switched to RWD.
 A RWD vehicle can utilise all of the drift techniques mentioned in the Techniques section.
-A semi-locking slip diff will be an enormous help in maintaining a drift.
-A long wheel base car, engine producing at least 200 bhp and preferable front engine rear driven.
+A locked slip diff will be an enormous help in maintaining a drift and should be considered an essential (you can weld the diff to lock it, rather than buy a new locked differential.)
+Both Short and long wheel base cars are suitable.
+Power is not an essential.
 Stiffened suspension with more negative camber at the front than the rear.

 Moving along from the minimum described above it is useful to do the following.